JcFerggy/pokegreen/README.md

 <b>Q:</b> What if I dislike the Pokémon sprites from Jp Red & Green?

 <b>A:</b> Totally understandable.
 Many have called them silly or derpy; and they may have been changed for a reason.
-Plus, out of all graphics in the game, most Pokémon sprites are the ones players get most attached to.
+Plus, out of all graphics in the game, Pokémon sprites are the ones players get most attached to.

 For those who want the Pokémon sprites of Jp Blue/ UE Red & Green, use a patch with the "-PokéSprites" tag.